Ginxss/tfds/README.md

 ---

 This is a collection of data structures in C++.
 In all of my tests **tfds** was (sometimes significantly) faster or equally as fast as their STL counterpart.
-That being said, i did not test very thoroughly for every scenario.
-For specifics see test_results.txt.
+That being said, i did not test very thoroughly for every scenario yet.

 Also, the `iterator`s that are used in **tfds**-classes behave differently than usual iterators, which is why you can't use range-based for loops (That's because these `iterator`s allow both forward and backward iteration with the same syntax).